carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190805.md

 * Weekly Data Cleanup
 * Verify checks for finance
 * something else?
-* Monthly reconciliation for finance  >> move to second week of July
+* Monthly reconciliation with finance  >> move to second week of July

 ### Three Big SF Issues to assess/tackle: [potential blocks***]
 1. Continue Client Services improvements through UI.
 Continue research & preparation for structural redesigns.
 Establish prevention (temp if needed), consolidate sources if data is missing, perform cleanup for each.